 Help us recruit volunteers!
 Download Mentor Circle Flyer

-A major reason people join associations is to connect with like-minded professionals and learn from one another.
+A significant reason people join associations is to connect with like-minded professionals and learn from one another.
 At times, talking with peers outside of your company provides a safe and beneficial forum.
-Given our diverse industry and membership, employees of FPSA member companies invites individuals to:
+Given our diverse industry and membership, employees of FPSA member companies invite individuals to:

 How does the Mentor Circle work?

 Will interact with small groups via video conferencing.
-Meeting times, time frames, and topics will be chosen by the groups, with some ready-to-use material available.
+The groups will choose meeting times, time frames, and topics, with some ready-to-use material available.
 Mentors will receive initial training and ongoing support.

 Interacting in small groups, mentees will share experiences, challenges, and successes with the group and mentor.
 In addition, there will be opportunities for coaching, Q&As, etc.

-The Mentor Circles typically meet virtually once a month for one-hour interactive small group sessions that provide ALL FPSA members, regardless of the stage in their career, the opportunity to become a mentor, or work with a mentor, to nurture professional growth.
+The Mentor Circles typically meet virtually for interactive small group sessions that provide ALL FPSA members, regardless of the stage in their career, the opportunity to become a mentor, or work with a mentor, to nurture professional growth.
 Each Mentor Circle can choose to cover a variety of work-related topics, such as: